xJon/The-1.7.10-Pack/README.md

 #####If you want to report a bug and or get help:
 - Remember to provide a crash report and/or the latest log (the-1710-pack/logs) and/or the error picture.
 - To post the crash reports and/or the logs, use a [paste-tool](http://paste.ubuntu.com).
-- Be sure you're using the latest version of the modpack, without any additional mods, with the latest version of **Java (7 or 8) and a 64bit version of it**.
+- Be sure you're using the recommended/latest version of the modpack, without any additional mods, with the latest version of **Java (7 or 8) and a 64bit version of it**.
 - Mention if the problem occurs on client and or server.
 - Mention if you're using Optifine.
 If you do, please check that you have the latest version of it.
 - Be descriptive, and tell all the information you have.
 From when did the problem start, to what you estimate made the problem.